Paffard Keatinge-Clay: Built works

-This square-shaped one-storey office building, mostly used by medical professionals, consists of 4 identical wings, arranged around a central courtyard from where all professional/medical offices are accessed.
-The building frame is actually concrete; though only expressed in the columns.
+This square-shaped one-story office building, mostly used by medical professionals, consists of 4 identical wings, arranged around a central courtyard from where all professional/medical offices are accessed.
+The building frame is concrete; though only expressed in the columns.

-Both street and courtyard sides have a very generous roof overhang, explaining the substantial depth of the roof system, that is expressed with the fascia.
+Both street and courtyard sides have a roof overhang, explaining the substantial depth of the roof system, that is expressed with the fascia.
 Originally clad in redwood, it's now covered with metal siding.

-The non-structural wooden brise soleils carry nice, sharp edge details; and give it a sophisticated and reserved look from the street, now unfortunately covered by tall oleander shrubs.
+The non-structural wooden brise soleils carry sharp edge details; and give it a distinct look from the street, now unfortunately covered by tall oleander shrubs.